Tuesday, December 31, 2024

 What Is HOAT Coolant?

-HOAT (Hybrid Organic Additive Technology) coolant was used in Jeep Wranglers 2012 and older.
+HOAT stands for Hybrid Organic Additive Technology and was used in Jeep Wranglers through the 2012 model year.

 Close-up of Mopar OAT antifreeze coolant and a red funnel on a Jeep Wrangler